 1. India e-Visa for Thai citizens:

-Thailand is a country which has many similarities with India, from religion to cuisine.
+Thailand is a country that has many similarities with India, from religion to cuisine.
 That is why many Thai people love exploring India to see how much this country looks like Thailand.

-- e-Tourist Visa: used for visiting, sightseeing and other tourism purposes.
-For this type of e-Visa, you can stay for up to 30 days in India with a single-entry only.
+- Indian e-Tourist Visa: used for visiting, sightseeing, and other tourism purposes.
+For this type of e-Visa, you can stay for up to 30 days in India with a single entry only.

-- e-Conference Visa: used when you have any conference organized by any ministry , such as conferences or workshops.
+- Indian e-Conference Visa: used when you have any conference organized by any ministry, such as conferences or workshops.
 With this type of Visa, you will have an allowance to stay in India for up to 30 days with 1 entrance only.

 The India visa for Thai citizens is very straightforward, as long as applicants meet the visa requirements because those are necessary documents for obtaining entry authorization into India, in order to get accepted, Thai citizens need to provide the following documents: